briansimiyuj/doctor-appointment-app/README.md

       2. Create a function to add notes to the appointment which takes notes as a parameter
         a.
 Create updateNotes array with the previous notes and the new notes
         b.
 Update the appointmentNotes state with the updated notes array
         c.
-Update the localStorage with the updated appointmentNotes
+Update the localStorage with the updated appointmentNotes using patientID as the key

       3. Create a function to get appointment notes which takes appointmentID as a parameter
         a.
 Filter the appointmentNotes array to find the appointment with the given ID